 Make sure to review everything that has been automatically translated.
-First to make sure that each page has been fully translated, as Google strongly advises that each page has content available in ONE language only.
-Otherwise the chances of ranking for that page will drop significantly.
+First, make sure that each page has been fully translated, as Google strongly advises that each page has content available in ONE language only.
+Otherwise, the chances of ranking for that page will drop significantly.

 Second, make sure to modify all sentences or bits of text that have been translated literally by the automatic translation engine and lack meaning.
 Everything needs to read like it was written by a human, to increase your chances of ranking well.

 Automatically translating WordPress sites using TranslatePress is really straight forward and requires no special knowledge.
-Once your site is automatically translated, you can browse each page and manually change any bits of text that lack meaning or sound off.
+Once your multi language website is automatically translated, you can browse each page and manually change any bits of text that lack meaning or sound off.